Hegghammer/dev/README.md

 ## Features

-- Programs: R (latest/4.3.2), Radian, Latex (`texlive`), Python (latest/3.12), Quarto, and Pandoc (2.9.2) plus dependencies for `rJava`, `sf`, and `tesseract`.
+- Programs: R (latest/4.4.2), Radian, Latex (`texlive`), Python (latest/3.13), Quarto (1.6.40), and Pandoc (3.6.3) plus dependencies for `rJava`, `sf`, and `tesseract`.
 - OS: Ubuntu with sudo privileges, so you can install whatever else you need with `sudo apt install <packagename>`.
-- VSCode extensions: ChatGPT, Jupyter, Latex Workshop, Liveshare, Markdown All-in-One, Markdown Preview Enhanced, Pandoc Citer, Path Intellisense, Python, Pylance, Quarto, R, and R-debugger.
+- VSCode extensions: Jupyter, Latex Workshop, Markdown All-in-One, Markdown Preview Enhanced, Path Intellisense, Python, Pylance, Quarto, R, and R-debugger.
-- UI: Monokai Theme, no breadcrumbs or minimap.
+- UI: Light Default, no breadcrumbs or minimap.

 ## How to use